HealthRex/CDSS/scripts/antibiotic-susceptibility/sql/README.md

-# Antibiotic Susceptibility Queries
+# Antibiotic Susceptibility Inference

-This repository contains SQL queries and supporting documentation for the antibiotic susceptibility project.
+This directory contains the SQL scripts used for inferring antibiotic susceptibility.
-The goal is to provide a comprehensive set of rules for inferring antibiotic susceptibility, which can be used to inform clinical decisions and support ongoing research.

-## Contents

-- `inference-rules.sql`: The main SQL script that creates a table for inferred antibiotic susceptibilities and populates it with both explicit and implied data.

-## Usage
+## How to Use

-To use the `inference-rules.sql` script:

-2. Execute the SQL script within your database environment.
-3. Review the `inference-rules.sql` table for the inferred susceptibility data.
+Run the `antibiotic_susceptibility_inference.sql` script to apply the susceptibility rules to your data.

+After running the main script, execute `antibiotic_susceptibility_tests.sql` to verify that the data has been updated correctly.
+The tests will check for the correct number of rows updated for each condition and ensure that no unexpected changes have been made.

+## Unit Tests

+The unit tests are designed to verify that:
+- The correct number of rows are marked as 'Resistant' for each organism-antibiotic pair.
+- No rows are incorrectly updated.

-Please refer to the comments within the script for detailed information on how the inference rules are applied.
+Please refer to the comments within `antibiotic_susceptibility_tests.sql` for details on what each test verifies.

-## Contributing

-If you would like to contribute:

-- Fork the repository.
-- Create a new branch for your feature or fix.
-- Submit a pull request with a clear description of your changes.

-For major changes, please open an issue first to discuss what you would like to change.